 The next step will be to identify building or site level target.
 Working through the overall reduction target, you will need to apportion individual targets that contribute to the overall target.
-In order to achieve this, the strategic approach that you could undertake to ensure that Technology is very important for energy management in buildings and equally important are the people who engage with and use the building.
-Effective combination of both approaches above is essential for an effective energy reduction programme.
+In order to achieve this, the strategic approach that you could undertake to ensure that you can specify and deliver on the overall targets requires a number of key actions broadly broken down into five key strategic themes: